ayogun/Final_Project-DevOps_Bootcamp/bonus_part/gitlab-cicd-runner/README.md

 # No More GitLab Runner

-Free GitLab runners are perfect for personal small projects since they are free and accessable and fully managed.
+Free GitLab runners are perfect for personal small projects since they are free and available and fully managed.
 On the other hand it is slightly slow.
-And the reason is obvios.
+And the reason is obvious.
 Because they are shared with other users.

 Ain't we tired of old and slow GitLab Runners?
-Then this proeject is cut out exactly for you.
+If the answer is yes, then this project is cut out exactly for you.

 </br>